 (2) The record must be kept by means of a digital recording and, if practically possible, also by legible notes.

-(3) A party may request a copy of the record or a portion of a record kept in terms of sub-rule (2), on payment of the costs where applicable.
+(3) A party may request a copy of the record or a portion of a record kept in terms of sub-rule (2), on payment of the relevant costs, where applicable.

-Rule 37 How to have a subpoena issued
+37 How to have a subpoena issued and served

 (1) Any party who requires the Commission or a commissioner to subpoena a person in terms of Section 142(1) of the Act, must file a completed LRA Form 7.16 together with a written motivation setting out why the evidence of the person to be subpoenaed is necessary.